openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 {{tab-ecdh-cfrg-artifacts}}, {{tab-ecdh-nist-artifacts}}, and
 {{tab-ecdh-brainpool-artifacts}} describe the ECC-KEM parameters and artifact lengths.
-The artefacts in {{tab-ecdh-cfrg-artifacts}} follow the encodings described in [RFC7748].
+The artifacts in {{tab-ecdh-cfrg-artifacts}} follow the encodings described in [RFC7748].

 {: title="Montgomery curves parameters and artifact lengths" #tab-ecdh-cfrg-artifacts}